Frequently Asked Questions about Disaster Recovery

-A. That is a legal question that the Texas Department of Insurance (TDI) cannot answer.
-However, your first step would be to contact the insurer and your lien holder.
-You can also contact the Texas Department of Banking at 1-877-276-5554 or visit its website at www.dob.texas.gov.
+A. That is a legal question that TDI can’t answer.
+Your first step would be to contact the insurance company and your lien holder.
+You can also contact the Texas Department of Banking at 1-877-276-5554 or visit its website at dob.texas.gov.

 Q. Are there different types of policies that provide coverage for mobile homes?